dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - **From Desktop to Server** &mdash; Like any Tableau workflow, you can publish your workbook from Tableau Desktop to Tableau Server.
 For step-by-step instructions, visit Tableau's [publishing guide](https://help.tableau.com/current/pro/desktop/en-us/publish_workbooks_share.htm).

-## Things to note
+## Things to Note

+**Aggregation**
-- All metrics use the "SUM" aggregation type, and this can't be altered.
-The dbt Semantic Layer controls the aggregation type and it is intentionally fixed.
-Keep in mind that the underlying aggregation in the dbt Semantic Layer might not be "SUM" (even though "SUM" is Tableau's default).
+All metrics are shown as using the "SUM" aggregation type in Tableau's UI, and this cannot be altered using Tableau's interface.
+The dbt Semantic Layer controls the aggregation type in code and it is intentionally fixed.
+Keep in mind that the underlying aggregation in the dbt Semantic Layer might not be "SUM" ("SUM" is Tableau's default).

+### Data Sources and Display
 -  In the "ALL" data source, Tableau surfaces all metrics and dimensions from the dbt Semantic Layer on the left-hand side.
 Note, that not all metrics and dimensions can be combined.
 You will receive an error message if a particular dimension cannot be sliced with a metric (or vice versa).
 You can use saved queries for smaller pieces of data that you want to combine.
 - To display available metrics and dimensions, dbt Semantic Layer returns metadata for a fake table with the dimensions and metrics as 'columns' on this table.
 Because of this, you can't actually query this table for previews or extracts.

+### Calculations & Querying
 - Certain Table calculations like "Totals" and "Percent Of" may not be accurate when using metrics aggregated in a non-additive way (such as count distinct)
 - In any of our Semantic Layer interfaces (not only Tableau), you must include a [time dimension](/docs/build/cumulative#limitations) when working with any cumulative metric that has a time window or granularity.
-- We support calculated fields to the extent that you are using them to create a parameter filter or dynamically select metrics and dimensions, but other calculated field functions are not supported.
+- We can support calculated fields for creating parameter filters or dynamically selecting metrics and dimensions.
+However, other calculated field functions are not supported. _Note: If you have use cases for calculated fields that are not currently covered, please reach out to dbt Support we understand the use case_
+- When using Saved Queries that include filters, we will automatically apply any filters that the query has.

 ## Unsupported functionality